presstube/cyclic-vacuum-cannon/README.md

 ====================
 First it steals..
 Then it jettisons.

 The Cyclic Vacuum Cannon is a whimsical fantasy engine/gun that steals objects from elsewhere in the universe then spits them out to propel itself (or its host) forward or blast enemies.
-It's a curiosity that I've been wanting to attempt building for a while, and is the inaugural project in my new code journal.
+It's a curiosity that I've been wanting to bring to life for a while, and the inaugural project in the Presstube Code Journal.

 You can find out more about the Cyclic Vacuum Cannon at its [Presstube Project Page](http://presstube.com/cyclic-vacuum-cannon "Cyclic Vacuum Cannon at Presstube").